Call of Duty: Modern Warfare III (2023 video game)

 Call of Duty: Modern Warfare III is a 2023 first-person shooter game developed by Sledgehammer Games and published by Activision.
-It is the twentieth installment of the Call of Duty series and is the third entry in the rebooted Modern Warfare sub-series, following Call of Duty: Modern Warfare II (2022).
+It is the twentieth main installment of the Call of Duty series and is the third entry in the rebooted Modern Warfare sub-series, following Call of Duty: Modern Warfare II (2022).
+Set in 2023, Modern Warfare IIIs single-player story follows special forces unit Task Force 141 as they pursue Vladimir Makarov, a Russian ultranationalist and terrorist planning to trigger a third World War.
+The game also includes a multiplayer component and a cooperative open world Zombies mode, co-created by Black Ops sub-series developer Treyarch.

+After wrapping development on Call of Duty: Vanguard (2021), Sledgehammer Games were assigned by Activision to develop an expansion pack for Modern Warfare II, which changed to a full, standalone release in the Call of Duty series.
+After several leaks in early-to-mid 2023, Modern Warfare III was officially revealed in August 2023 via an in-game event in Call of Duty: Warzone.
 The game was released on November 10, 2023, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S.

-Modern Warfare III retains the realistic, modern setting of its predecessors and continues the sub-series storyline.
-The story follows multi-national special operations unit Task Force 141 tracking down Vladimir Makarov, a Russian ultranationalist and terrorist planning to trigger a third World War.
-The game's multiplayer includes sixteen remastered maps from 2009's Modern Warfare 2, with at least twelve new maps planned for inclusion post-launch.
-A Zombies mode, co-created by Black Ops sub-series developer Treyarch and built around an open world player versus environment experience, is also included.

-After wrapping development on Call of Duty: Vanguard (2021), Sledgehammer Games were reportedly assigned by Activision to develop an expansion pack for Modern Warfare II, which changed to a full, standalone release in the Call of Duty series.
-After a series of leaks in early-to-mid 2023, the game was officially revealed in August 2023, with a showcase event and public beta also taking place in October.
 Upon release, Modern Warfare III received mixed reviews, with criticism for its campaign.
 It became the second best-selling title of 2023 in the United States, behind Hogwarts Legacy.
+A sequel, developed by Infinity Ward and titled Call of Duty: Modern Warfare 4, is scheduled for release in October 2026.